TheLacus/daggerfall-unity-mods/RealGrass/ReadMe.txt

 ChangeLog
 -------------------------------------------------------------------------------------------------
+Unreleased
+* Added support for live changes to mod settings.

 2.7
 * Terrain where player is standing on is initialized first when mod is disabled and then enabled again.
 * Added mod message "toggle".